pac4j/pac4j/documentation/docs/user-profile.md

 ## 2) Attributes

 User profiles have attributes, populated from the data retrieved from the identity provider (after conversion).
+Multiple attributes with the same name and value of collection type can be (optionally) merged into a single attribute.
+In particular it can be useful for identity providers that return roles in different single-element collections.

 ## 3) Authentication-related attributes